XPostFacto

 XPostFacto is an open source utility for Mac OS 9 that enables the installation of PowerPC versions of Mac OS X up to Mac OS X v10.4 (Tiger), and Darwin on some PowerPC-based Apple Macintosh systems that are not officially supported by Apple.
 It was released in 2002.

 Functions

-XPostFacto allowed Darwin, OS X, and OS X Server run on unsupported Mac models.
+XPostFacto allowed Darwin, OS X, and OS X Server to run on unsupported Mac models.
 The OS X Installer would not run on machines without a G3, G4, G5, or Intel processor by default, but XPostFacto patched the installer to allow it to run.
 A Mac OS 9 partition must be booted first.
 XPostFacto then runs in Mac OS 9 using an installation CD to install a version of OS X.

 XPostFacto is available for free, but the company offered support for either $10 or $25.

 Supported models

 XPostFacto 4.0 works with pre-G3 Macintosh models.
 Beige box Power Macs as old as upgraded 7300-era machines are supported.
 Limited support was also available for Performa 6400, 6500 models and Twentieth Anniversary Macintosh with PowerPC G3 upgrade card.